bugzilla/bugzilla.github.io/README.md

 # www.bugzilla.org #

 This is the code for the www.bugzilla.org website.
-It uses Github Pages, and so both Jekyll and the Liquid template engine.
+It uses GitHub Pages, and so both Jekyll and the Liquid template engine.

 ## Editing Files ##